rstacruz/ability_list/README.md

 ## Overriding criteria

 Criteria are evaluated on a top-down basis, and the ones at the bottom will override the ones on top.

+The method `cannot` is provided to make exceptions to rules.

 For example:

 ``` ruby
 # Everyone can edit comments.